 Christian YA romance by Shanna M. Heath

-I’ve had the pleasure of getting to know Shanna through my Christian writer’s group.
-As a middle school teacher, she has a knack for creating authentic, witty characters that keep the story from becoming too heavy.
-Salvaged is a sweet story that touches on the deeper topics of loss and purpose with enough comic relief to keep the reader from becoming completely depressed at any point.
+What readers think: Authentic, witty characters keep the story from becoming too heavy.
+Touches on the deeper topics of loss and purpose with enough comic relief to keep the reader from becoming completely depressed at any point.
 The handling of biblical themes is both accurate and appropriate for this genre.

 More Christian YA Romances